Jason Robinson (musician): Career

 In San Diego, he worked extensively with a trio that featured bassist Rob Thorsen and drummer Brett Sanders.

 Robinson has developed long-term collaborative groups, including Cosmologic and Trummerflora.
 In 2002, Robinson's album Tandem, a series of duos, was released.
-He has music at Amherst College; the University of California, San Diego; the University of California, Irvine; Southwestern College; Cuyamaca College; and San Diego City College.
+He is professor of music at Amherst College, and previously taught at the University of California, San Diego, the University of California, Irvine, Southwestern College, Cuyamaca College, and San Diego City College.